-Depending on where it’s placed (more on that here) a Helium hotspot can cover a few square miles of area, though that is HEAVILY dependent on what’s around it.
+Depending on where it’s placed (more on that here) a Helium hotspot can transmit and receive signals from 1 km to 300km away , though that is HEAVILY dependent on what’s around it.
 Hotspot radio waves are blocked by the usual solid things; buildings, walls, mountains.

 - Challengees — 5.31% (your hotspot passes on a signal after hearing it)

 - Witnessess — 21.24% (your hotspot hears the signal of another hotspots)

 - Consensus Group — 6% (a randomly selected group of more powerful computers called Validators.
 You can be a Validator if you have the technical skills to run one and are willing to “stake” 10,000 HNT.